Christine8888/christine8888.github.io/_private/2024-12-22-upcoming-posts.markdown

 categories: general
 ---

-- [ ] my ideal AI future & feeling like scifi is real
-- [ ] my worries about the AI transition
+- [x] my ideal AI future + my concrete predictions and worries about the AI transition
-- [ ] modern polymaths
+- [X] modern polymaths
-- [ ] meditation on berghain
+- [ ] archive and meditation on berghain
 - [ ] reflections from berlin
 - [ ] you should probably read less advice
+- [ ] a conversation about AGI with/for someone not in AI
+    - [ ] including concrete scenarios for how mass automation happens
+- [ ] psychedelics
+- [ ] actually we are all religious https://www.avitalbalwit.com/post/action-at-once-rational-and-ardent